-In order to receive a refund of the room deposit, the student applicant must provide written notification of withdrawal from the university to the Residence Life and Housing Office by May 1 prior to the fall semester and by Nov.
+In order to receive a refund of the room deposit, the student applicant must provide written notification of withdrawal from the College to the Residential Services Office by May 1 prior to the fall semester and by Nov.
 1 prior to the spring semester.
 If individuals submit their deposit after April 1 or Oct.
 1, a refund will be granted if the written request is received within 30 days of the payment of the deposit and before the first day of occupancy.